 - Patients may have given prior express consent to receive voice calls and text messages, but that consent can be rescinded.
 Patients should be reminded of that fact and given a means of opting out of future communications.

 - If a message is left on an answering machine, patients should be provided with a toll-free telephone number to contact their healthcare provider.

 - Calls are still subject to TCPA rules if made regarding Social Security disability eligibility, payment notifications, debt collections, accounting issues, and other financial matters.

 The FCC´s Declaratory Ruling and Order to clarify the rules regarding HIPAA and patient telephone calls also covers the provision of prior express consent by a third party, such as when a patient is incapacitated.
 If consent cannot be provided by a patient due to incapacity, the FCC will allow a third party to provide that consent, but only in the extreme circumstance in which the patient is incapable of doing so personally.
 Should a patient recover the ability to provide consent personally, the consent provided by the third party would no longer be valid and the healthcare provider would be required to obtain consent from the patient.

 HIPAA Compliant Automated Calls to Patients

 Despite addressing many issues in their ruling, the FCC failed to remove the ambiguity in HIPAA compliant automated calls to patient.
-They detailed what constitutes an autodialling device, but failed to reconcile HIPAA compliance with the 2013 ban on telephone calls and text messages to mobile phones from an automatic dialling system.
+They detailed what constitutes an autodialing device, but failed to reconcile HIPAA compliance with the 2013 ban on telephone calls and text messages to mobile phones from an automatic dialing system.